scikit-build/scikit-build-core/docs/plugins/hatchling.md

   needed.
 - Anything in `${SKBUILD_METADATA_DIR}` must be placed in an `extra_metadata` folder.
-- Python 3.8 highly recommended as features are missing from the last hatchling for 3.7.
+- Python 3.8 highly recommended as features are missing from the last Hatchling to support 3.7.

 ## Writing CMakeLists.txt